 Rui Mach (Rohu Fish) is probably the only fish that is available in abundance anywhere in India and my Bengali heart thanks the suppliers for that.
 This is the frequently bought fish in my home and I actually love to cook it in different ways […]

 Kajoli Mach, also known as Gangetic Ailia, is a fresh water fish and belongs to the catfish family.
 This fish is typically available and popular in Indian subcontinent.
 This fish is relatively small and cooked whole in various delectable forms.
 Happen to be one of my personal favourites, I have been deprived from this since quite a long time as this fish is not easily available in this part of South India where I currently stay.
 Recently, I saw the fish listed online and in no time I ordered for the same 🙂 My Sunday lunch was truly soul-satisfying with my favourite Kajoli Mach pairing with piping hot rice – a true Bengali delight!

-- 500 gm prawn (jumbo or medium)
+- 500 gm kajoli mach

-- 1/2 tea-spoon red chilli powder (optional)
+- 1/2 tea-spoon nigella seed

-- 1/2 tea-spoon Kashmiri red chilli powder
+- 1/2 tea-spoon turmeric powder

-- 3 table-spoon mustard oil
+- 2-3 table-spoon mustard oil